Albanian nobility

-The Albanian nobility was an elite hereditary ruling class in Albania, parts of the western Balkans and later in parts of the Ottoman world.
+The Albanian nobility was an ethnic Albanian elite hereditary ruling class in Albania, parts of the western Balkans and later in parts of the Ottoman world.
 The Albanian nobility was composed of landowners of vast areas, often in allegiance to states like the Byzantine Empire, various Serbian states, the Republic of Venice, the Ottoman Empire and the Kingdom of Naples in addition to the Albanian principalities.
 They often used Byzantine, Latin or Slavic titles, such as sebastokrator, despot, dux, conte and župan.
 Notably, they also constructed religious sites, castles and had powerful courts.
 The Albanian principalities were usually divided in history except during the Principality of Arbanon when there was only one Albanian state ruled by one dynasty, and also during the League of Lezhë where most of the Albanian nobility and peasant communities unified under a military alliance against the Ottoman Empire.

-History of the Albanian nobility
+History

 Noble Albanian families first arose during the Middle Ages and usually provided allegiance or were vassals to a certain kingdom or empire.
 They relied on their state’s economically and politically which would often cause for Albanian feudal lords to often convert religions to meet the demands of the state.
 During the Ottoman period, Albanian landowners would convert to Islam and pay a tribune to the Ottoman sultan to remain in power.